frankiearzu/ExpressLRS/gyro_doc/README_GYRO.md

 The gyro functions are:

-* Aileron output
-* Elevator output
-* Rudder output
+* Aileron, Elevator, Rudder
 * Elevon output  (Elevator + Aileron Mix: Left and Right)
 * V-Tail output  (Elevator + Rudder Mix: Left and Right)
 * Gain - Gain Mode Channel
 * Mode - Flight Mode Switch

-IMPORTANT:
-The gyro needs to know who is the master for (Roll, Pitch, Yaw) in the case that you have multiple surfaces of the same type.
-The one maked "master" will be the one that the Gyro will use for monitoring the stick movement.
+Master: When you have multiple Aileron or Elevators, the gyro needs to know who is the "master", the others are "Slaves".
+The one maked "master" will be the one that the Gyro will use for monitoring the stick movement for Roll, Pitch, Yaw.

-For each channel you can setup gyro output inversion.
-A typical setup is having two aileron servos where one of the output channels needs to be reversed.
+Invert: If your gyro is correcting in the wrong direction the surface, you need to Invert/Reverse that ch.

 For Elevon/Vtail,  first make the Elevator to work on the right direction, then use the Left/Right (exanmple VTail_L or VTail_R) option to invert the secondary function (Ail or Rud).